BaronLip/redux_by_tania_rascia/README.md

    * Once the PostPage component mounts, it will perform the codeblock.
 6. `PostPage.js`, How is dispatch passed as a prop?
    * `dispatch()` is by default passed to the component once connect() is used.
+7. After utilizing Redux Toolkit in the walkthrough, why are no `posts` rendering?
+   * It is not noted in the walkthrough:
+   1. Go to reducers/index.js.
+   2. change `import postsReducer from './postsReducer'` to,
+   3. `import postsReducer from '../slices/posts'`.
+   * RTK creates a reducer within the slice files and no longer needs an individual reducer file.